lurkny/LinearAlg/README.md

 or (preferably) installed using the package manager on your system.
 On macOS systems, cmake can be installed through MacPorts or Homebrew.

----
+Before installing Armadillo, first install OpenBLAS and LAPACK, and optionally ARPACK and SuperLU.
+It is also necessary to install the corresponding development files for each library.
+For example, when installing the "libopenblas" package, also install the "libopenblas-dev" package.

-### 5: Linux and macOS: Installation via CMake
+#### Installation via CMake

 The cmake based installer detects which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and correspondingly modifies Armadillo's configuration.
-The installer also generates the Armadillo runtime library, which provides a thread-safe random number generator and is also a wrapper for all the detected libraries.
+The installer also generates the Armadillo runtime library, which is a wrapper for all the detected libraries, and provides a thread-safe random number generator.

 Change into the directory that was created by unpacking the armadillo archive (eg. `cd armadillo-10.6.1`) and then run cmake using: